jyaunches/jyaunches.github.io/_posts/2016-04-12-swift-and-llvm.md

 I'd like to make this the first in a series on the technologies around Swift and how they both drive the development of the language and are impacted by it.

-This post will be on the [LLVM](https://llvm.org/) who, oddly, has very little to do with being a virtual machine.. but a great deal to do with the Swift programming language!
+This post will be on the [LLVM](https://llvm.org/) which, oddly, has very little to do with being a virtual machine.. but a great deal to do with the Swift programming language!

 ## What is the LLVM

-{% capture images %}
-	/images/llvm/LLVM_Logo.png
-{% endcapture %}
-{% include gallery images=images cols=2 caption="The LLVM Project - has kind of an indimidating logo?"%}

 LLVM is actually an umbrella project for many subprojects.
 All of which result in a compiler infrastructure and tool chain used today largely by developers using C/C++ based languages.

 ### A Compilation Tool Chain

-Any set of compilation tools (such as the LLVM and it's sub-projects) follow the same flow for compiling source code to machine code and then handing the result off to a process for linking and generating an executable.
+Any set of compilation tools (such as the LLVM and it's sub-projects) follow a similar flow for compiling source code to machine code and then handing the result off to a process for linking and generating an executable.

 {% capture images %}
 	/images/llvm/toolchain-compilation-flow.png
 {% endcapture %}
 {% include gallery images=images cols=1 %}

-#### Within LLVM, what are the major pieces of this tool chain?
+We're going to dive further into these pieces as they relate to iOS/OSX development.
+Before we do that...

+## Apple & LLVM

+The LLVM compiler project was not started at Apple but University of Illinois by Chris Lattner (that guy) and a professor there, Vikram Adve.

+It was originally implemented to compile C & C++, but was created with a 'language-agnostic' design in mind... this caught the eye of Apple they brought Lattner, his project and it's development in-house in 2005.
+Though it appears it was not immediately invested in, Lattner spent his own time advancing the project until he was able to demonstrate it's value and convince Apple to invest a team in it.
+It was further advanced and over time became integral to Apple's development toolset... slowly replacing the previously used GCC compiler and many of the low-level tools Apple used across it's development.

+The benefits brought by the LLVM allowed Apple to progress Objective C and Xcode and much of the performance and potential of their low-level tools.

+In 2010, it seems the LLVM reached a point where it could support more features than could be added to Objective C. Lattner apparently began working on Swift at this point.
+The framework laid by the advancements to the LLVM, Obj-C and Apple toolset seem to have been foundational in the direction Swift would go.

+"We simplified memory management with Automatic Reference Counting (ARC).
+Our framework stack, built on the solid base of Foundation and Cocoa, has been modernized and standardized throughout.
+Objective-C itself has evolved to support blocks, collection literals, and modules, enabling framework adoption of modern language technologies without disruption.
+Thanks to this groundwork, we can now introduce a new language for the future of Apple software development."
+-- Chris Lattener

+{% capture images %}
+	/images/llvm/LLVM-apple-history.png
+{% endcapture %}
+{% include gallery images=images cols=1 caption="Timeline of LLVM history at Apple"%}

+### The Clang Model

+Clang was developed to be LLVM's go-to frontend compiler.. including support for Obj-C. This allowed Objective-C to be be progressed to where Apple had taken it in the years following it's adoption.

+And in the interrim years

 _Frontend_